NovaUniverse/NovaUniverse.py/docs/index.rst

 .. class:: novauniverse.objects.session

-When you run :func:`novauniverse.session` you get this class, also known as the "session object" or "game session object".
+When you run :func:`novauniverse.Session` you get this class, also known as the "session object" or "game session object".

 Session: Attributes
 ******************

-Once you have created a session object using :func:`novauniverse.session`, multiple session properties are available for you to use.
+Once you have created a session object using :func:`novauniverse.Session`, multiple session properties are available for you to use.

 .. attribute:: session.game